 On a consolidated basis, which also includes Reliance Industries' U.S. shale gas, retail and other operations, profit came in at 81.09 billion rupees, the company said.

 Ahead of the results, shares in Reliance hit a record high of 890.7 rupees, rising as much as 2.1 percent.

-($1 = 64.9100 Indian rupees) (Reporting by Promit Mukherjee and Krishna V Kurup; Writing by Sankalp Phartiyal; Editing by Mark Potter)
+($1 = 64.9100 Indian rupees) (Reporting by Promit Mukherjee and Sankalp Phartiyal; Additinal reporting by Krishna V Kurup in BENGALURU; Editing by Mark Potter and David Evans)